 Lessons learned don’t come from the sky.
 They come from small things like missed bus connections, a coffee spill caused by juggling too many objects in your hand at once, and my personal favorite, people you surround yourself with.
-Colleagues, in particular, offer you a chance to learn and enhance your skills and develop into a better professional.
+Colleagues, in particular, offer you a chance to learn, enhance your skills, and develop into a better professional.

 In juxtaposition to the very American idea of rugged individuality, I’ve found most professionals take the best and sometimes the worst traits of past colleagues.
 In many ways, as I’ve heard in professional circles, “we’re all amalgamations of people we’ve come to know and respect.”